freebsd/pkg/README.md

 <a name="pkghelp"></a>
 ### Getting help on the commands usage

-In order to get help on any of the pkgng commands you should use the 'pkg help <command>' command, which will take the man page of the specified command.
+In order to get help on any of the pkgng commands you should use the `pkg help <command>` command, which will take the man page of the specified command.

-In order to get the available commands in pkgng, just execute 'pkg help'
+In order to get the available commands in pkgng, just execute `pkg help`

 	# pkg help
 	# pkg help <command>